 Doctor of Pedagogy (Pd.D.) is awarded honorarily to distinguished teachers.

-Nominations should be sent by the person recommending a candidate worthy of such honour.
-Candidate should not apply directly.
+Nominations and completed applications should be sent by the person recommending a candidate worthy of such honour.
+The Candidate should not apply directly.

 Nominations should include the following information: name and address of nominee; career summary; education; awards received; reasons for recommending award; evidence of suitability as a convocation speaker.
 Supporting documentation may be attached (e.g., curriculum vitae, news clippings).
 3. Recommendations and Standing List An honorary degree is the highest order the University can bestow.